uf-mil/mil/Jakes-Progress.md

 - [x] Submit a pull-request for the PD controller
 - [ ] Add vector of gains to demo controller

+- [ ] Submit PR for Controller base-class
 - [ ] Get adaptive controller behaving nicely (The nonlinear project worked ~okay~)
     - [ ] Test w/ Monte-Carlos
     - [ ] Use history correctly
+- [ ] Submit PR for adaptive controller

 - [ ] Monte-carlo gain optimization (All permutations of some gain sets in some range)
     - For 10 combinations of each p, i and d, this is tenable at 1000 runs, and will take ~2 hrs